-3 Things You Can Still Do To Lower Your 2014 TaxHere are three things you can still do now — before filing your 2014 return — that can lower your taxes even more.
+3 Things You Can Still Do To Lower Your 2014 TaxHere are three things you can still do now -- before filing your 2014 return -- that can lower your taxes even more.

 Why You Might Need A Tax Pro This YearAs the IRS budget continues to be cut, its services are collapsing.

 3 Mistakes To Avoid On Your 2014 Tax ReturnIf you haven't already begun, now's the time to prepare for filing your 2014 tax returns.

 Texas Brewery Unveils 99-Pack Of BeerA small Texas brewery unveiled a 99-pack of beer that will bring the more than seven-foot long cases to select stores in the Austin area this week.

 A Simplified Tax Option For Home OfficesThis tax season holds good news for millions of self-employed people who work from home: Home office deductions, which used to require a litany of calculations and the completion of a 43-line form, have at last been simplified.

 Disappearing Deductions Cost TaxpayersChanges to tax laws last year reinstated some income-based phase outs of some widely used personal exemptions and itemized deductions, leaving many taxpayers with higher tax bills.

-The IRS has a warning for Americans — watch out for tax scams.
+The "Dirty Dozen" Tax Scams Of 2014The IRS has a warning for Americans -- watch out for tax scams.
 Every year the agency releases a "Dirty Dozen" list of the worst tax scams out there.
 This year, identity theft and phone scams top the list.